OpenNTI/nti.app.products.zapier/docs/initial_api.rst

 ~~~~~~~~
 Success: ``201 Created``

-Returns an ``ISubscriptionDetails`` object, containing the following:
+Returns an ``ISubscriptionDetails`` object for the newly created subscription.

+``ISubscriptionDetails``
-:event:  The event type used to create the subscription.
+    :event_type:  The event type used to create the subscription.
     :target:  The url to POST object data to when the trigger fires.
     :owner:  Owner of the subscription.
     :created: When the subscription was first created (ISO formatted date).
     :active:  Whether it's active.
+    :href:  Location of the subscription.

 Will likely need to extend the current subscription to allow storage of
-``event`` data.
+``event_type`` data.
 This could, to a limited degree, be derived from the
 subscriptions ``for`` and ``when`` data, but we may not want to
 expose that, and wouldn't match what was used during creation anyway.